 Luckily, there are some good resources around like this one from LegalBeagles.
 It contains a template letter you can send to your finance company.

 Secondly, the damage clause is a little vague.
-It states that there must not be any “damages if you have failed to take reasonable care of the goods (over and above normal wear and tear)”, but there is no definition of what that means.
+It states that there must not be any “damages if you have failed to take reasonable care of the goods (over and above normal wear and tear)”, but there is no definition of what that means, or what constitutes “normal wear and tear”.

 Usually, this involves threatening letters and large invoices for minor scratches or excess mileage.
 There will often be various forms and legal jargon to try and scare you into paying up.